aldemirenes/snowplow-wiki/analytics-sdk/Scala-Analytics-SDK-Event-Transformer.md

 - `event.inventory` - extracts metadata from the event containing information about the types and Iglu URIs of its shred properties (unstruct_event, contexts and derived_contexts).
 Unlike version 0.3.0, it no longer requires a `transformWithInventory` call and can be obtained from any `Event` instance.
 - `atomic` - returns the event as a map of keys to Circe JSON values, while dropping inventory fields.
 This method can be used to modify an event's JSON AST before converting it into a final result.
 - `ordered` - returns the event as a list of key/Circe JSON value pairs.
 Unlike `atomic`, which has randomized key ordering, this method returns the keys in the order of the canonical event model, and is particularly useful for working with relational databases.
+- `circeJson.as[Event]` - Encoded [Circe](circe) Event JSON can be decoded to Event since Event decoder is provided in the SDK but bear in mind it works only for non-lossy encoding.

 ### Event inventory